An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: Convergence Rate Analysis

 where $\rho^{\text{AFW}}$ is the constant given in~\cite{lacoste:2015} for the convergence rate of the standard away-step Frank-Wolfe.
 Furthermore, also the upper bound on the number of bad steps between two good steps depends on the cardinality of $N^+$ (for sufficiently large $k$).
 We would like to recall that, in the standard away-step Frank-Wolfe, this value is equal to $n-1$. \end{remark}

-\subsection{Linear Convergence of Active-Set Projected Gradient.}
+\subsection{Linear Convergence of Active-Set Projected Gradient}

-In this subsection, we prove that the active-set Projected Gradient (i.e., \ASSIMPL~with $d^k$ computed according to (PG) rule) asymptotically converges at a linear rate.
+In this subsection, we prove that the active-set Projected Gradient (i.e., \ASSIMPL~with $d^k$ computed according to (PG) rule) asymptotically converges at a linear rate, under the assumption that the objective function is strictly convex on $\Delta_{N^+}$.
 We follow the same arguments of the proof of Theorem~$3.1$ in~\cite{LuoTseng:1992}.
 First, we need to give two additional results, stated in Lemma~\ref{lemma:pg1} and Lemma~\ref{lemma:pg2}.

 \begin{lemma} Let $\{x^k\}$ be the sequence produced by Algorithm~\ref{alg:AS_SIMPL}.
 Then, there exists $\bar k$ such that